xmos/lib_camera/doc/rst/02_getting_started.rst

 First, the user must define the objects ``camera_cfg_t`` and ``image_t``.
 The ``camera_cfg_t`` struct contains the camera configuration parameters, such as offsets to define the region of interest and the acquisition mode.
 The ``image_t`` struct contains the image data and properties, such as width, height, a pointer to the image buffer, and a pointer to the previously declared configuration.
 In the example, the user expects an image of 200x200x3 RGB int8 image.

 Next, the user must call the ``camera_isp_coordinates_compute()`` function, which takes a pointer to ``image_t``.
 This call computes the coordinates of the region of interest (ROI) based on the camera configuration (``camera_cfg_t``) and the capture mode.
 In this case, it will be captured in RGB format and downsampled by a factor of 2 and starting at position (0,0).

+The function ``camera_isp_coordinates_compute()`` only needs to be called once if the user does not change the image size or properties.
+It needs to be called again each time image size, format or properties are changed.

 Finally, the user must call the ``camera_isp_start_capture()`` function to start the camera capture process.
 When the user needs the frame, they can call the ``camera_isp_get_capture()`` function.
 This function will block until the frame is ready.